Equity and Diversity Workshop & Coaching Program for DFG alliances

 Researchers from Goettingen, Hanover and other sites in Lower Saxony can participate in any event!

-For registrations and questions please contact Laura Kajetzke (UMG, she/her) or Johanna Prien-Kaplan (MHH, no pronouns/they)
+For registrations and questions please contact Laura Kajetzke (UMG, she/her) or Susanne Klyk (MHH, she/her)

 Kontaktinformationen